connectjunkie/homebridge-beoplay/README.md

 - `type`: Can be one of `TV`, `HDMI`, `APPLICATION`, `AIRPLAY`, or `OTHER`
 - `apiID`: This is the `id` value for the input in the Beoplay API.
 This can be found by browsing to the following URL path on your device: http://x.x.x.x:8080/BeoZone/Zone/ActiveSources/

-Ensure that you add all inputs that you may use - if you don't supply an input that is later used outside of Homebridge (for example, AirPlay or Bluetooth) then the value will display incorrectly in the Home app, and the input on your device may be changed to one you have defined.

 ## Exclude parameter

 Note that you can either supply an `inputs` value or an `exclude` value - if you supply both the `exclude` option will be ignored.